VadimEngine/ClayEngineDemoVR/README.md

 # ClayEngine Demo VR

 Demo application of using the ClayEngine static library (https://github.com/VadimEngine/ClayEngine) to build a VR application with Android and OpenGLES.
-This application allows loading and using resources to build scenes that the use can navigate and interact with.
+This application allows loading and using resources to build scenes that the user can navigate and interact with.
 This application primarily uses OpenXR from ClayEngine for the VR functionality

 ![alt text](./Screenshots/VRDemoGif.gif)